Last update: 9/27/2020

 The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) guarantees United States citizens overseas the right to vote in federal elections in the United States.

-Eligible citizen voters can use the website for the Federal Voting Assistance Program (FVAP) at www.fvap.gov to register and request for an absentee ballot on-line by selecting the On-Line Federal Post Card Application (OFPCA).
-The FVAP website contains valuable information on all aspects of the absentee voting process, particularly the on-line version of the Voting Assistance Guide (VAG), which is an essential tool as voting regulations and procedures vary from state to state, including deadlines for submitting applications.
-The VAG also indicates if the FPCA or Absentee Ballot must be notarized or witnessed, a service that will be provided at no charge by the Embassy or Consulates.
+Eligible citizen voters can use the website for the Federal Voting Assistance Program (FVAP) at FVAP.gov to register and request for an absentee ballot on-line by selecting the On-Line Federal Post Card Application (FPCA).
+Each state has a state-specific page on FVAP.gov that gives important details about deadlines, contact information, and voting procedures.
+Voting regulations and procedures vary from state to state, including deadlines for submitting applications.
+Each state’s website indicates if the FPCA or absentee ballot must be notarized or witnessed, a service that will be provided at no charge by the Embassy or Consulates.

 The Consular Section’s American Citizen Services Unit can help facilitate voting overseas by accepting absentee ballots and mailing them to local election officials in the United States.